Albro3459/CloudLaunch/README.md

  * Generate your VPN configuration instantly, download the .conf file, or scan a QR code for easy setup on your devices—all in just a few clicks.

  * Secure, simple, and instant.
-Your personal cloud VPN, deployed on demand.
+Your personal cloud VPN, deployed on demand with little to no setup needed.

 ---